j4ix/pyscdl/README.md

 you'll have to go back in with itunes and fix some of them but it gets very close it's a very successful and handy script and i've done a lot of testing on it recently

+this underwent a lot of change from previous iterations so be proud